aseo67/stock-analysis/README.md

 In the course of this analysis, the code was refactored from its original script to help optimize the runtime and alleviate burden of running this analysis on larger selections of stocks.

   #### Pre-Refactor Code
-  Prior to the refactoring, the analysis was run then outputted, on a row-by-row (or stock-by-stock) basis.
+  Prior to the refactoring, the analysis was run and outputted, on a row-by-row (or stock-by-stock) basis.
 This resulted in runtimes ~0.5seconds.

   ![Screenshot](https://github.com/aseo67/stocks-analysis/blob/main/VBA_PreChallenge%20Refactor%20Code.png)